With Francis As Our Guide

 CONVERSATIONS WITH FRANCIS

-“I would tell him that it was his great love for Christ that God honored him with the Stigmata,” Sister says.
+“I would tell him that it was his great love for Christ that God honored him with the Stigmata,” Sister said.
 “I want to ask him what his feelings were when he first glanced upon the wounds on his hands and feet.
 I would also speak to him of how God blessed us by sending followers to the Franciscan community.”

 Can you imagine a few moments, a chat, a phone call or even a text message exchanged with someone of Francis’ spiritual stature?
 Needless to say, our Sisters have a few questions.